sachin8606/marketing_avedh/README.md

 ## 📄 License

-This website template is created for Marketing Avedh.
+This website template is created for Traffiqon.
 Customize and use according to your needs.

 ---